NNPDF/pineappl/docs/installation.md

 [nix-shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell).
 `nix-shell` is a powerful tool from the [Nix](https://nixos.org/) ecosystem that provides a reproducible development environment without modifying the system's global state.
-It is especially convenient when building `pineappl_cli` with the various features such as `APPLgrid` or `fastNLO`.
+It is especially convenient when building `pineappl` with the various features such as `applgrid` and/or `fastnlo`.

 The interactive nix-based shell and its package manager can be easily installed using the OS' package manager by following the instructions on